Associate Director for High-Impact Practices (Residence Life & Student Housing) (RES00000026)

 Knowledge, Skills and Abilities:

-Candidate must have outstanding written and verbal communication skills with the ability to build relationships with a wide range of constituencies.
+Candidate must have excellent interpersonal skills with the ability to interface effectively with a wide range of constituencies in a diverse community.

-Candidate must have well developed organizational skills that include effective planning, time management, and the ability to handle multiple tasks/projects in an intense, deadline-filled environment.
+Candidate must possess excellent organizational skills that include effective planning, time management and project management.

 - · Carry/lift 25 lbs.

 - · Sit for long periods of time